vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 This document provides step-by-step instructions for deploying Tanzu Kubernetes Operations on VMware Cloud on AWS.

-The scope of the document is limited to providing the deployment steps based on the reference design in [VMware Tanzu Standard on VMware Cloud on AWS Reference Design](../reference-designs/tko-on-vmc-aws.md).
+The scope of the document is limited to providing the deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on VMware Cloud on AWS Reference Design](../reference-designs/tko-on-vmc-aws.md).

 ## Prerequisites
 These instructions assume that you have the following set up: